 Considering Staying near Disney?

-This is one of our favorite budget hacks, because whether you stay in one of the themed Disney hotels or choose other accommodations nearby, you'll likely save money compared with staying in Paris - just make sure you choose one with a free shuttle to the Parks, such as these:
+This is one of our favorite budget hacks, because whether you stay in one of the themed Disney hotels or choose other accommodations nearby, you'll likely save money (and get a larger guestroom) compared with staying in Paris - just make sure you choose one with a free shuttle to the Parks, such as these:

 4. Should You Consider Taking an Uber or Taxi?